makyo/writing/work/the-fool/the-fool.md

 I smirk, nod my head toward the second card.
 "So I'm the fool?"

 "Maybe they're just facets of yourself."
-She finishes, smirking back to me.
+She finishes, returning my smirk.

 Thus chastened, I look at the second card.
 "Okay, well, there's a dog, one of those breeds with short fur, though it doesn't look like any of the dogs I've met.
 He's--" I catch myself, seeing androgyny in the dog's features and tamping down the yearning for my own.
 "They're stepping toward the edge of a cliff, with a little spirit thing dancing at their feet.
 They have one of those sticks with a bag tied to the end, but their tunic thing is what has me thinking.
 It's all growing things."
 I lean in closer and add, "And little splashes of water.
 Green and blue with flowers on navy."